hueyyeng/Comel/README.md

 ## Known Issues

 1. The default Qt arrow icons does not play nicely when using Qt Style Sheets.
 While there is a way to bundle custom icons, I'm not fancy with the extra steps needed to compile Qt `.qrc` into Python file.
 I might create wrapper class for the affected widgets in future updates.
-2. Pressed state style is not yet implemented.

 ## Why Comel?